takafumi-shiraogawa/Hornussen/README.md

 # Hornussen

-Implementation of inverse molecular design that explore chemical space to find functional molecules in equilibrium geometries
+Implementation of inverse molecular design that explores chemical space to find functional molecules in equilibrium geometries

 <br/>